tomsterritt/phpVMS-REST-API/readme.md

 - Only available to confirmed registered users
 - Removes sensitive information from responses (encrypted password, salt, emails, IP addresses)
 - All PUT/POST data is expected to be JSON
+- Modular API resources - easy for other modules to include API functionality

 ####News
 Resource URI          | HTTP Method | Data  | Purpose